Intercultural bilingual education: Intercultural aspect

 With this observation in mind, IBE models plan not just the linguistic input in the student's education, but also the cultural input.
 Intercultural education presents different “systems of knowledge, civilizational patterns, cultures and languages … in complementary distribution.”
 Immersion, maintenance, and enrichment models promote this method of learning.
 Submersion and transition models intend to assimilate indigenous communities into the mainstream culture.

 There are disconnects between this theoretical model and how it is implemented pedagogically and politically.
 For example, teachers may have been personally educated in a submersion or transition model, as these are the oldest models, and may carry these elements into immersion or maintenance education.
 Additionally, some researchers question whether some IBE teachers have access to training in intercultural teaching or communicative-focused L2 instruction.
 While many Latin American universities have designed and support certification programs, training of IBE teachers in immersion or maintenance models is an ongoing challenge, as discussed below.
 Beyond this disconnect between the ideal model and its implementation, IBE also assumes that children are monolingual when they enter the education system.
-In areas such as the Mosquito Coast, children often are acquiring multiple languages before school begins as discussed in Intercultural Bilingual Education in Latin America: Political Debates and Criticisms by Countries.
-IBE's lack of power divisions between minority languages, and focus on bilingualism when more languages are present, may not serve the community's needs appropriately.
+In areas such as the Mosquito Coast, children often are acquiring multiple languages before school begins.
+IBE's lack of power divisions between minority languages, and focus on bilingualism when more than two languages are present, may not serve the community's needs appropriately.

 History in Latin America

 The immense linguistic diversity in Latin America is what in part gave rise to demand for programs that would integrate indigenous languages into educational policy.
-Brazil, for example, has the largest number of indigenous languages with approximately 180.
+Brazil, for example, has the largest number of indigenous languages in the region with approximately 180.
 Additionally, in some nations, the majority of speakers natively speak one or more indigenous languages that are not the prestige language.

 With the rise of indigenous activism in the 1970s, and controversy about multilingualism and previous bilingual education projects, a new education model of language maintenance and development emerged.
 This included an embrace of cultural aspects that were not exclusively linguistic: teaching aspects of everyday life culture, traditions, and world concepts.
 From the beginning of the 1980s, bilingual intercultural education was being developed in Latin America.